steveb123/rhcsa-notes/notes.md

 # rhcsa-notes
 My notes from the Linux Academy RHCSA course

-## Objective 1: Understand and Use Essential Tools
+## Understand and Use Essential Tools

 ### Output redirection
 stderr only ```myscript.sh 2> errors```